Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 Worth Street and Baxter Street, Chinatown, Manhattan

-Now known as the St. James Presbyterian Church, Shiloh Church relocated several times; via Wikimedia
+Now known as the St. James Presbyterian Church, Shiloh Church has relocated several times; via Wikimedia

 9. The Shiloh Presbyterian Church